 Sigr recently released 3 brand new recycled jerseys called Sverigeloppet.
-They were named after the Sverigeloppet race.
+[Update: this was a while ago now but the fact remains :)] They were named after the Sverigeloppet race.
 A genderless race almost as long as the Tour de France.
 By releasing these jerseys we wanted to highlight that equality and design can be combined.
 Not only in a jersey, but in you!
 It is how you see cycling that matters the most.
 Let us now share three cycling race examples that are good to take into account when arguing that cycling is for everyone.

 The fact is that more men than women cycle.
 Therefore, it is easy for events to come to a conclusion that more men will sign up to a race.
 Too many races blame that “we cannot change the fact that more men than women ride bikes so this is just the way it is”.
 Is this really the true way of acting constructively with gender gaps in cycling?